Oklahoma Manslaughter DUI Defense Attorney

 The pretrial process includes gathering evidence, appearing at a preliminary hearing and pursuing any motions (requests to the court) that will help your case.
 This is also the time to negotiate with prosecutors for a potential plea deal.

 If your case goes to trial, you will have the option to have a jury or judge decide your case.
-If you get convicted, the next step will be a sentencing hearing.
+If you get convicted, the next step will be a DUI sentencing hearing.

-Why A DUI Defense Lawyer Is Essential
+Why An Oklahoma Manslaughter DUI Defense Lawyer Is Essential

 First-degree manslaughter is a serious charge that can have a lifelong impact.
 It’s critical to have a lawyer on your side at all stages of the proceedings.
 The sooner you have an advocate on your side, the better you will be protected.